-Congratulations to the finalists of the 2017 European Ada Awards, a global initiative recognizing outstanding girls and women in digital studies and careers across Europe, and the organisations who support them!
-Join us on 30th of November at BeCentral, Cantersteen 12 in Brussels to the 2017 European Ada Awards and Digital Brusselles Celebration where the winners will be announced!
+Congratulations to the finalists of the 2017-18 European Ada Awards, an initiative recognizing outstanding girls and women in digital studies and careers across Europe, and the organisations who support them!
+Join us on 30 November at BeCentral in Brussels for the 2017-18 European Ada Awards and Digital Brusselles Celebration where winners will be announced!

 Cat is a Raspberry Pi Certified Educator, an Apple Distinguished Educator and a Google Certified Teacher.
 She initiated an event called Coding Evening for Teachers in UK that brings together teachers, coding professionals and tech enthusiasts and allows them to work together to discuss ideas for the classroom.
 Her independent work has led to her being invited to Brazil to train and speak to a number of Brazilian teachers about the importance of computational thinking and basic computer science skills.
 She is a role-model for young, female coders and a lot of her outreach work includes working with groups that are actively encouraging girls to get involved with coding, including girls-only CoderDojos in London.